craigprotzel/Mashups/03_Making_Things_Happen_On_The_Page/README.md

 * Watch - [Lynda.com - Introducing the Javascript Language: Section 6 Functions - Functions Are Objects (4 mins))](http://www.nyu.edu/lynda)
 * Read - [How jQuery Works](http://learn.jquery.com/about-jquery/how-jquery-works/)
 * Read - [A Basic Intro to the jQuery Object](http://www.smashingmagazine.com/2014/05/29/mystery-jquery-object-syntax-basic-introduction)
-* Create & Upload - a single web page that uses AJAX to load and display data from a public web api.
+* Create - a single web page that uses AJAX (through jQuery) to load and display data from a public web api.
 Your page should also include at least one form of "user interaction".
-The uploaded work should include a .html file, a .css file, and a .js file
+The finished work should include a .html file, a .css file, and a .js file.
+It is recommended that you use an web API that you intend to use for Assignment #1.
 * Get API Keys for both the [NY Times API](http://developer.nytimes.com/) and the [Instagram API](http://instagram.com/developer/)
 * Additional Recommendations
   * jQuery